kashifrafi/kashifrafi.github.io/_posts/2025-06-12-k8s-mcp-server.md

 The Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to Large Language Models (LLMs).
 It enables seamless communication between AI systems and specialized tools, extending the capabilities of AI assistants with domain-specific functionality.

-## The Kubernetes MCP Server: A Game-Changer for Cluster Management

 Our Kubernetes MCP server is designed to analyze and remediate issues in Kubernetes clusters through an approval-based workflow.
 It provides a secure, controlled interface between AI assistants and your Kubernetes infrastructure.